matematiflo/matematiflo.github.io/RTG/Lectures2024.md

 [![By Tazerenix - Own work, CC BY-SA 4.0](Vector_bundle.png){width=66%}](https://commons.wikimedia.org/w/index.php?curid=110091116)

+This series of 6 lectures is part of the [RTG Days](https://www.groups-and-spaces.kit.edu/115.php) between Heidelberg and Kalrsruhe.
+The official announcement of the lectures is available [here](https://www.groups-and-spaces.kit.edu/115_810.php).

 ## Vector bundles on Riemann surfaces

 Vector bundles on compact Riemann surfaces are of interest for at least two reasons: